 I’m still using those skills, though: in order for your PCB to function as intended, you need to test your design.
 By testing the electronic components of your board before manufacturing you can be sure that it will perform as you intended with your design.

 The most successful teams that I played on had coaches who stressed the importance of practicing as if you were playing in an actual game.
 It is one thing to shoot baskets alone, but it is something else to make them when you are being defended.
-The same difference exists between simulating your circuit’s schematic without the physical and material restrictions of the actual board and testing your electronic components during PCB design.
+The same difference exists between simulating your circuit board's schematic without the physical and material restrictions of the actual board and testing PCB components.

 Is Testing PCB Components During Design Necessary?